-An Igbo syllable can have one of three tonal categories, known as "high" (H), "low" (L), "mid" (M).
+An Igbo syllable can have one of three tonal categories, known as high (H), low (L), mid (M).
 The H and L tones occur freely, but the M tone can only occur following an H tone or another M tone.
 Thus there are five possible tone patterns for two-syllable words: (1) HH, (2) HL, (3) LH, (4) LL, (5) HM.
 Monosyllabic words are rare, and all of those that can occur in isolation have high tone.

-Among the Igbo as elsewhere, speakers are free to change their pitch range, and do so for many reasons.
-We may ask whether tonal distinctions are nevertheless maintained for instance, is HH in a low pitch range distinguished from LL in a higher one?
+Igbo speakers are of course free to change their pitch range, and do so for many reasons.
+We may ask whether tonal distinctions are nevertheless maintained - for instance, is HH in a low pitch range distinguished from LL in a higher one?
 Are HM and HL kept distinct?
 If so, how?
 Our experiments provide a tentative answer: contextual effects in the system of tonal interpretation largely maintain the distinctions among bitonal patterns as pitch range varies.

 There are several general effects that modify the realization of Igbo tones in phrasal context.
-One of the most important of these is known as "downdrift," which progressively lowers H and L tones when they occur in sequence.
-Thus on one typical pronunciation of the phrase Ábànóbì óma, "good Abanobi," the successive minimum and maximum F0 values were as follows:
+One of the most important of these is know as 'downdrift', which progressively lowers H and L tones when they occur in sequence.
+Thus on one typical pronunciation of the phrase Ábànóbì óma 'good Abanobi', the successive minimum and maximum $F_0$ values were as shown in table 1.